prothegee/http-server-design-architect-in-zig/README.md

 ## Summary

-*"For balance workload, v2 is suits for most case, if lower latency is required, consider use v3"*  @prothegee
+*"For balance workload, v2 is suits for most case, if low latency is required, consider use v3"*  @prothegee

 ###### end of readme